Revised February 4th 2024

 Section 3.
 A special meeting may be called by the president or Board of Directors, and the president must call a special meeting at the request of any three members in good standing of the club.

 Section 4.
-The regular monthly members meeting shall be held the second Monday of each month at Newark Sportsmen’s Clubhouse at 7:30 P.M. and no notice shall be sent or given to the membership regarding these meetings.
+The regular monthly members meeting shall be held the second Sunday of each month at Newark Sportsmen’s Club house at 7:30 o’clock P.M.
+(Amended 02/05/2023)

 Section 5.
 No business shall be conducted without a quorum being present.
 A quorum shall consist of 10 members in good standing.